 The students associated with the vandalism of the school has been suspended and with the names being given to the assistant superintendent to be scheduled for an expulsion hearing.

-The 18-year-old student who created a social media panic by sending Twitter and Facebook messages referencing the words, “24”, "rifle" and “you’re first,” has been issued a 10-day suspension and will also be scheduled for an expulsion hearing before the 10 days are up, according to district policy.
+The 18-year-old student who created a social media panic by sending Twitter and Facebook messages referencing the words, ” has been issued a 10-day suspension and will also be scheduled for an expulsion hearing before the 10 days are up, according to district policy.

 The names of the students will not be released by Hartland schools, according to Sifferman.
 She said this is a protocol the district follows to protect the privacy of its students.

 The question of whether the senior responsible for the threats will receive his diploma will also be decided at the expulsion hearing.

 “That's the opportunity for the student to have his due rights process,” Sifferman said, explaining that the student and parents will have a chance to speak.
 The board will also review school history, including grades and attendance.